sinclairzx81/statebox/readme.md

     }
 })

-// intoess its properties with a path. box.into("header/title").set("my todo list")
+// address its properties with a path. box.into("header/title").set("my todo list")

 // isolate some scope.